Pinterest Hacks – 11 Tips and Tricks for massive traffic to your blog

 After all, I have a business to run, or a job, or a life.
 I know…that’s what I thought too.
 And, isn’t that overkill?

 But let me first share why this is important and then let me share how you can do this efficiently.
 This is one of my recent discoveries.
 You can automate most of this.

 Before I forget, I’ll mention it again – don’t spam.
 And, don’t over saturate.
 At the most do 4 pins at a time.
 But, doing less at once and spacing out is way better for the pinterest algorithm.
 It will help you rank better, and you are more likely to be seen by your followers (who may go on at all different times of day).

 So how do you accomplish this?
-Well, there are 2 tools out there that allow you to schedule you pins.
-The first is Tailwind.
+Well, the best tool I’ve found is Tailwind.
 It allows you to schedule pins and it helps track repins so you know what’s doing best.
 They have a free trial, so give it a whirl.
 (You have nothing to lose).

-So give these a try – try them for FREE and see if they make a difference.
+So give it a try – try them for FREE and see if they make a difference.

 Note: Tailwind is also super helpful for analytics, so you can see which pins are doing better and which boards are more effective.

 Also, bear in mind when I’m saying 50/day, that doesn’t mean 50 different pins…Remember you’re going to be in group boards, so it may just be 5 pins that you schedule to 10 different boards.
 Believe me, it’s way faster than it seems at first glance.

 Also, I want to point out a super helpful Pinterest ebook.
 It’s called Pinteresting Strategies and Carly Campbell wrote this book.
 She goes into a lot more detail on how to kick butt on Pinterest (from just getting started all the way to advanced).
 And, she shares her method of manually pinning.